Domu Brands Limited

 This statement has been published with accordance with the Modern Slavery Act 2015 (UK) which requires businesses to disclose publicly what steps they are taking to tackle modern slavery each year.

-Domu Brands Limited sources, develops and distributes own label consumer goods direct from manufacturing origins.
-We trade through online channels direct to customers through various third party and own platforms and our products are available to buy in the UK, EU, North America and Canada directly.
+Domu Brands Limited sources, develops and distributes own label consumer goods direct from manufacturing origins presently spanning 12 countries.
+We trade through online channels direct to customers through various third party and own platforms and our products are available to buy in the UK & EU.

 We are committed to eradicating modern slavery – we will not tolerate or knowingly work with any suppliers domestic or international that are involved with any form of slavery including, but not limited to human trafficking and exploitation in addition to our own code of conduct.

 DOMU BRANDS COLLEAGUES

 All new colleagues are required to read and accept the polices outlined in the Company Handbook.
 The Handbook provides our colleagues details of our key policies including Health & Safety, Code of Conduct, Pay & Benefits, Recruitment & Equal Opportunities, Bullying, Harassment & Anti-Bribery and Whistle-Blowing.

 Our Recruitment process is to promote from within and carry out direct recruitment wherever possible.
 Checks are carried out as part of this recruitment process including ensuring all perspective employees have the correct right to work documents, checking and making a copy of Passport as well as checking references from previous employment.